linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 Figure 1 shows specifications for the CME Group copper contract and Figure 2 shows forward curves for copper on four dates.
 The copper forward curve lacks drama: For three of the four curves, the forward price in 1 year is approximately equal to the forward price in the current month.
 For the fourth curve, the 1-year price is below the current price (the curve exhibits backwardation).

 We saw that for non-dividend-paying financial assets, the forward price rises at the interest rate.
 How can the forward price of copper on a future date equal the current forward price?
 At an intuitive level, it is reasonable to expect the price of copper in 1 year to equal the price today.
-Suppose, for example, that the extraction and other costs of copper production are  $3/pound and are expected to remain$ 3.
+Suppose, for example, that the extraction and other costs of copper production are  \$3/pound and are expected to remain\$ 3.
 If demand is not expected to change, or if it is easy for producers to alter production, it would be reasonable to expect that on average the price of copper would remain at 3.
 The question is how to reconcile this intuition with the behavior of forward prices for financial assets.

 While it is reasonable to think that the price of copper will be expected to remain the same over the next year, it is important to recognize that a constant price would not be a reasonable assumption about the price of a non-dividend-paying stock.
 Investors must expect that a stock will on average pay a positive return, or no one would own it.
 In equilibrium, stocks and other financial assets must be held by investors, or stored.
 The stock price appreciates on average so that investors will willingly store the stock.
 There is no such requirement for copper, which can be extracted and then used in production.
 The equilibrium condition for copper relates to extraction, not to storage above ground.
 This distinction between a storage and production equilibrium is a central concept in our discussion of commodities.
 At the outset, then, there is an obvious difference between copper and a financial asset.
 It is not necessarily obvious, however, what bearing this difference has on pricing forward contracts.

 # An Apparent Arbitrage

-Suppose that you observe that both the current price and 1-year forward price for copper are  $3.00 and that the effective annual interest rate is 10\%$ .
+Suppose that you observe that both the current price and 1-year forward price for copper are  \$3.00 and that the effective annual interest rate is 10\%$ .
 For the reasons we have just discussed, market participants could rationally believe that the copper price in 1 year will be 3.00.
 From our discussion of financial forwards, however, you might think that the forward price should be  $1.10 \times$ 3.00 = 3.30, the future value of the current copper price.

 <table><tr><td>FIGURE 1</td><td>Underlying</td><td>High-grade (Grade 1) copper</td></tr><tr><td rowspan="5">Specifications for the CME Group/COMEX high-grade copper contract.</td><td>Where traded</td><td>CME Group/COMEX</td></tr><tr><td>Size</td><td>25,000 pounds</td></tr><tr><td>Months</td><td>24 consecutive months</td></tr><tr><td>Trading ends</td><td>Third-to-last business day of the maturing month</td></tr><tr><td>Delivery</td><td>Exchange-designated warehouse within the United States</td></tr></table>